PHIPPS--Near Jacksonville, April 23d, Joseph, son of I. J. and Catherine Phipps, aged about 12 years.

 Medford Mail Tribune, October 1, 1927, page 2

-Calista P. Phipps
+Calistia P. Phipps

 MEDFORD, Or., Oct.
-22.--(Special.)--Mrs. Calista P. Phipps, widow of Iredell Judson Phipps, for many years one of the prominent women of Oregon, died in her home here October 1 after an illness of more than two years.
+22.--(Special.)--Mrs. Calistia P. Phipps, widow of Iradell Judson Phipps, for many years one of the prominent women of Oregon, died in her home here October 1 after an illness of more than two years.
 Mrs. Phipps was the daughter of William Downing, a Methodist minister of Indiana, in which state she was born.
 She lived part of her early childhood in Texas and in 1861 married Mr. Phipps in Unionville, Mo.
 They crossed the plains in 1862, settling in La Grande, Or.

 In 1865 Mr. and Mrs. Phipps moved to Jackson County, settling on the spot where Medford now stands.
 The townsite occupied a part of their farm.